COMPSCI331-2021/lab-servlet/README.md

 Instead of using JSON (as with the Parolee service), this service is to use Java serialization as the format for exchanging `Concert` data in HTTP request and response message bodies.
 In addition, the service is to track a client session using a HTTP cookie.

-#### Complete the application
+#### Details

-Begin by importing the `lab-servlet-concert` project into your IDE.
-Complete the application service, implementing the necessary `Application` subclass and fleshing out the `ConcertResource` class.
+Set up the project in your IDE.
+You will need to complete the application service by implementing the necessary `Application` subclass and fleshing out the `ConcertResource` class.
 For `ConcertResource`, you need to add instance variables, method bodies and all metadata (JAX-RS annotations).

+We suggest you first run the maven `verify` phase.
+Make sure you understand what the tests are expecting (e.g where the compiled code is expected to be, what files the tests are looking for) by looking at the output of this step.
+You will see all the tests fail, so study the test class to understand what it is expecting.
+It may help to compare what you see here with what you see in the Parolee project in Exercise Two.

-###### Use of Java serialization
+#### Use of Java serialization
-The JAX-RS framework is extensible with respect to data formats (more on this in Lecture 05).
+The JAX-RS framework is extensible with respect to data formats (more on this in lectures).
 For this project, a class named `SerializedMessageBodyReaderAndWriter` is provided that plugs into the JAX-RS framework and which manages the conversion of serialized data in HTTP message bodies to `Serializable` Java objects.
 You don't need to be familiar with the details of this class' implementation - suffice it implements two JAX-RS interfaces `MessageBodyReader` and `MessageBodyWriter`.
 Any implementation of these interfaces can be registered with the JAX-RS framework to manage conversion between some format and Java objects.

 The `SerializedMessageBodyReaderAndWriter` is already registered on the client-side in class `ConcertResourceIT` (see the `createClient()` method).
 For the server-side, you'll need to handle registration in your `Application` subclass.
 To do this you should override `Application`'s `getClasses()` method to return a `Set` that contains the `SerializedMessageBodyReaderAndWriter` class.